-BCAP conducts advocacy activities on behalf of DOE by providing direct assistance to states, counties and cities.
+BCAP conducts advocacy activities by providing direct assistance to states, counties and cities.
 Our role as an impartial advocate for energy-efficient codes gives us the credibility to coordinate action between disparate stakeholders.

 To educate states on the issues and ensure that each remains eligible for additional federal funds, BCAP maintains state-specific data on current codes, energy use and construction rates.
 This information, coupled with BCAP’s ability to coordinate interested parties, provides policy makers and advocates with the tools they need to support the adoption of stronger codes that reduce energy use, improve indoor air quality, and put money back into the hands of consumers and businesses.